 David has experience of arbitrations conducted under all major arbitral institutions and rules, including LCIA, ICC, ICAC, ICSID, SCC and UNCITRAL arbitrations.
 He also represents clients in court proceedings concerning the conduct of arbitral proceedings, including the enforcement or challenge to arbitral awards, the appointment of arbitrators and applications for interim measures such as disclosure and worldwide freezing orders.
 His experience covers a broad range of sectors, including oil and gas, metals and mining, telecommunications, manufacturing, financial services and insurance.

-David is also regularly appointed as an arbitrator, with recent appointments including arbitrations conducted under the LCIA, ICC, ICAC and UNCITRAL rules.
+David is also regularly appointed as an arbitrator, with recent appointments including arbitrations conducted under the LCIA, ICC, SCC, ICAC and UNCITRAL rules.

 Representing the Russian Federation in its defence of a claim by Russian oligarch Mr Sergei Pugachev.
 Mr Pugachev has commenced arbitration proceedings under the 1976 UNCITRAL Rules pursuant to the French-Russian BIT on the basis that he recently acquired French nationality.
 The claim relates to allegations of expropriation, mistreatment and denial of justice, and that criminal proceedings in Russia were brought against Mr Pugachev without foundation.